“DNA and RNA are the genetic material of every life on earth, made up of sugar, phosphate and nitrogenous bases.”

 The structural difference between DNA vs RNA:

-“The length of the DNA is much longer as compared to RNA”.
+“The length of the DNA is much longer as compared to the RNA”.

 A genome of us contains coding and non-coding both types of DNA- arranged on chromosomes.